Heart-Shaped Box: Synopsis

 The band is featured performing with their instruments during the first two choruses, and without their instruments in what appears to be the same star-decorated box, zoomed out to reveal a bed, nightstand with a lamp on it, and rocking chair, during the final chorus.
 Both the sky and the walls of the box are blue during the quieter verses, and red during their heavier choruses and the solo.
-During the video Cobain repeatedly charges the camera, and his face moves in and out of focus.
+During the video Cobain repeatedly charges the camera, and his face moves in and out of focus until he falls out of the rocking chair.

 As Garr pointed out, the Ku Klux Klan imagery recalled Cobain's original idea for the "In Bloom" video, which was to feature a young girl born into the KKK who eventually rejects her parents as "evil".

-In his interview with The Daily Beast, Corbjin estimated that he came up with "maybe 15 percent" of the video's ideas, with the rest being Cobain's.
+In his interview with The Daily Beast, Corbijn estimated that he came up with "maybe 15 percent" of the video's ideas, with the rest being Cobain's.
 "The big woman, for instance, was my idea", he explained.
 "For me that was Mother Earth.
 There were a few other things, like the mechanical birds and the fake butterflies and stuff."
-Corbjin also said the idea to have a crow lip sync parts of the first chorus was his, calling it an example of his "Dutch humor".
+Corbijn also said the idea to have a crow lip sync parts of the first chorus was his, calling it an example of his "Dutch humor".
 According to Garr, Cobain had originally wanted to use real animals.
 Corbijn also added the ladder that the elderly man used to climb up the cross, the box that the band performed in, and the road through the poppy field.

 "Director's Cut"

 While editing the video, Corbijn was visited by Cobain and Love, and urged by the latter to use the extended shot of Cobain singing the third verse.
 As Corbijn later explained, "Kurt looked amazing, and Courtney wanted to keep that shot till the very end.
 It was a very long take, but she persuaded Kurt to go with that."
-However, Corbjin then edited a different version which replaced this shot with additional footage of the young girl and woman, as well as scenes of Cobain lying in the poppy field, covered in mist.
+However, Corbijn then edited a different version which replaced this shot with additional footage of the young girl and woman, as well as scenes of Cobain lying in the poppy field, covered in mist.

 According to Corbijn, "They used Courtney's edit initially, and then they put mine out as well.
 And my edit became the video in the end."
 This version also appeared on the DVD The Work of Director Anton Corbijn in 2005.
 Both the "Original" and "Director's Cut" versions of the video appeared as bonus footage in 2013 on the Live and Loud DVD, which was issued as a standalone release as well as part of the 20th anniversary In Utero "Super Deluxe" package.